 Our corporate headquarters is located at 1900 16th Street, Suite 1200, Denver, Colorado 80202.
-Including our corporate headquarters, the Bank operates thirteen profit centers, which consists of nine boutique private trust bank offices with two locations in Arizona, six locations in Colorado and one location in Wyoming; two loan production offices with one location in Ft.
-Collins, Colorado, and one location in Greenwood Village, Colorado; and two trust offices with one location in Laramie, Wyoming, and one location in Century City, California which co-locates with our registered investment advisor, FWCM.
+Including our corporate headquarters, the Bank operates fourteen profit centers, which consists of nine boutique private trust bank offices with two locations in Arizona, six locations in Colorado and one location in Wyoming; three loan production offices with one location in Ft.
+Collins, Colorado, one location in Greenwood Village, Colorado and one in Vail Valley, Colorado; and two trust offices with one location in Laramie, Wyoming, and one location in Century City, California which co-locates with our registered investment advisor, FWCM.
 We lease all of our locations.
 We believe that our facilities are suitable and adequate to meet our present needs.
-The chart below describes our locations, which we believe are strategically located in affluent and high-growth markets in thirteen locations (listed below) across Colorado, Arizona, Wyoming and California:
+The chart below describes our locations, which we believe are strategically located in affluent and high-growth markets in fourteen locations (listed below) across Colorado, Arizona, Wyoming and California:

 Colorado Arizona Wyoming California

 Downtown Denver (1) Phoenix Jackson Hole Century City (3)

 Aspen Scottsdale Laramie (2)

 Boulder

 Cherry Creek

 Denver Tech Center / Cherry Hills

 Ft.
 Collins (4)

 Greenwood Village (4)

 Northern Colorado

+Vail Valley (4)